Milton Keynes College: Present day

-The principal, Dr Mills, joined in 1990 as a lecturer in finance before becoming deputy principal.

 Chaffron Way Campus

 At the front of the campus stands a sculpture 'Unity', designed by Dominic Warpole (an Art, Design and Media student).
 It is intended to represent the three college campuses and the staff, stakeholders and the community all coming together to support students.

 August 2008 saw a £3.5million extension plan on Milton Keynes College’s Chaffron Way campus.
 The extra 1300 sqft saw the addition on a new learning resource centre and an IT training suite housing 70 PCs, along with a new library and a new reception area.
 A large outside court area to provide space for students to socialise in a secure environment was created.